-Artificial intelligence (AI) is becoming very popular in the framework of end-to-end transmission and displaying of advanced video and TV content, thus the implementation of AI-enabled functions is changing the customer behaviour and experience.
+Artificial intelligence (AI) is very popular in the framework of end-to-end transmission and displaying of advanced video and TV content, thus the implementation of AI-enabled functions is changing the customer behaviour and experience.
 Through these intelligent functions, the final users can benefit from personalized proposals selection and filtering of video content as well as a more effective video delivering and harmonization of the video displaying.
 Service providers can also benefit by learning the user behaviours which facilitate the migration and upgrade of networks, systems and devices.

-In addition to the conventional transmission and display functions, various other intelligent functions, including gathering and analysing statistics to suggest personalized content, optimizing systems and devices, etc. can be installed into the integrated broadband networks to enable an immersive video experience and zero-touch service satisfaction of the customer.
+In addition to the conventional transmission and display functions, various other intelligent functions, including gathering and analysing statistics to suggest personalized content, optimizing systems and devices, etc. can be installed into the integrated broadband cable networks to enable an immersive video experience and zero-touch service satisfaction of the customer.
 Those AI functions can be conceived and implemented in various parts of the entire network, e.g. the cloud platform, the edge computing entity, the operating system, the gateway, the set-top-box, and the management and optimization system.

 To maximize the use of the intelligent functions, the following aspects need to be studied: